oasp/s2i/devonfw/templates/README.md

 # DevonFW templates

-This are the DevonFW templates to build an apps using the s2i images.
+This are the DevonFW templates to build apps using the s2i images.
 They are based on the work of Mickuehl in Oasp templates/mythaistar for deploy My Thai Star.

 ## devonfw-angular-template.json